 The trick to growing strawberries in hot climates is to have the berries ready for picking in mid-winter, not late spring or early summer as is common in temperate zones.
 Keep in mind that strawberries take four to five months of growth before they are ripe for harvest and well-established plants are the most prolific producers.

 So, the question stands, “How to grow strawberries in high heat?”
 When combining strawberries and hot summer climates, set the new plants late in the summer to allow time to establish during the cooler months so the berries are ripe in midwinter.
-In the northern hemisphere, that would mean setting starts in September for harvest in January.
+In the northern hemisphere, that would mean planting starts in September for harvest in January.
 Strawberries flower and fruit in cool to warm temps (60-80 F. or 16-27 C.), so spring planting of strawberries in hot summer climates is doomed to fail.

-Strawberries may be hard to come by in late summer, as nurseries do not usually carry at that time.
+Strawberries may be hard to come by in late summer, as nurseries do not usually carry them at that time.
 Therefore, you may need to prevail upon friends or neighbors who have established plants to garner starts.

 Caring for Strawberries in Hot Conditions

 If you set the plants in lots of compost, there is little likelihood they will need additional fertilizer.
-If not, use a commercial fertilizer that is rich in potassium and follow the directions to avoid over feeding.
+If not, use a commercial fertilizer that is rich in potassium and follow the directions to avoid overfeeding.

 Once the weather cools, cover the bed with portable plastic sheeting about 4-6 mm thick, either set over a frame of half hoops or wire mesh.
 The berry plants can withstand a couple of nights of frost but no more.
 Ventilate the covering on warm days by opening the ends and placing a tarp or blanket over it on freezing nights to retain heat.